merzann/v2_creative_spark_images_photography_shop/README.md

 The project includes two custom 404 pages:

-- **404.html** Is displayed whenever an errors occurs while loading the content of a page or a view fails to execute
+- **404.html** is rendered when a requested route does not match any defined URL pattern, or when an error occurs preventing a view from responding correctly, resulting in a "Page Not Found" response.

 - **page_under_construction.html**
   - A single 404-style “Coming Soon” page is shared across all languages.